lovethedrake/brigdrake/README.md

 ## Prerequisites

-This documentation assumes you're installing brigdrake into a Kuberntes cluster that is capable of provisioning internet-facing load balancers. i.e. It is easiest to follow along using a cluster deployed to one of the public clouds.
+This documentation assumes you're installing BrigDrake into a Kuberntes cluster that is capable of provisioning internet-facing load balancers. i.e. It is easiest to follow along using a cluster deployed to one of the public clouds.